epam/edp-install/documentation/openshift_install_edp.md

 ### Prerequisites
 1. OpenShift cluster installed with minimum 2 worker nodes with total capacity 16 Cores and 40Gb RAM;
+2. Nodes kernel parameters and security limits are configured to meet Docker host for Sonarqube 7.9 [requirements](https://hub.docker.com/_/sonarqube):
+    - vm.max_map_count=262144
+    - fs.file-max=65536
+    - ulimit nofile 65536
+    - ulimit nproc 4096
-2. Load balancer (if any exists in front of OpenShift router or ingress controller) is configured with the disabled HTTP/2 protocol and header size of 32k support;
+3. Load balancer (if any exists in front of OpenShift router or ingress controller) is configured with the disabled HTTP/2 protocol and header size of 32k support;
-3. Cluster nodes and pods should have access to the cluster via external URLs.
+4. Cluster nodes and pods should have access to the cluster via external URLs.
 For instance, you should add in AWS your VPC NAT gateway elastic IP to your cluster external load balancers security group);
-4. Keycloak instance is installed in the "security" project.
+5. Keycloak instance is installed in the "security" project.
 To get accurate information on how to install Keycloak, please refer to the [Keycloak Installation on OpenShift](openshift_install_keycloak.md) instruction;
+6. The "openshift" realm is created in Keycloak;
-5. The "keycloak" secret with administrative access username and password exists in the "security" project;
+7. The "keycloak" secret with administrative access username and password exists in the "security" project;
-6. Machine with [oc](https://docs.okd.io/latest/cli_reference/get_started_cli.html#installing-the-cli) is installed with a cluster-admin access to the OpenShift cluster;
+8. Machine with [oc](https://docs.okd.io/latest/cli_reference/get_started_cli.html#installing-the-cli) is installed with a cluster-admin access to the OpenShift cluster;

 ### Admin Space
 Before starting EDP deployment, the Admin Space (a special namespace in K8S or a project in OpenShift) should be deployed from where afterwards EDP will be deployed.